• Skip to primary navigation

 They can be used to blend fruits, vegetables, ice, nuts and other solid ingredients efficiently.

-However, one crucial difference between plastic and glass blenders is that plastic blenders are generally more affordable than glass ones.
+However, one important difference between plastic and glass blenders is that plastic blenders are generally more affordable than glass ones.

 In summary, while there may be only a few differences between the two types of blenders in terms of functionality, knowing which material to choose matters concerning durability and price.